DISEASE/DISORDER:

 Clinical functional assessment

-These patients often have more severe brain injuries, in disorders of consciousness, and are dependent for care.
-It is important to perform passive range of motion testing of al joints to evaluate for residual spasticity6.
-If there is spasticity, the patient may benefit from resting hand or ankle splints to provide stretch.
+These patients often have severe brain injuries, may present in disorders of consciousness, and may be dependent for care.
+It is important to perform passive range of motion testing of all joints to evaluate for spasticity.6

 Laboratory studies

 PSH cannot be diagnosed based on laboratory studies.
-However, certain studies may be useful in evaluating for other conditions that present similar to PSH.
-A complete blood cell count along with blood, urine, or sputum cultures as indicated can assess for infection.
-A comprehensive metabolic panel can evaluate for electrolyte abnormalities or gastroenterological pathology that may be causing pain.
-Patients should also be assessed for nutritional deficiencies as a result of increased energy expenditure during episodes of PSH.
+However, certain studies may be useful in evaluating other conditions that present similar to PSH.
+A complete blood cell count along with blood, urine, or sputum cultures as indicated, can assess for infection.
+A comprehensive metabolic panel can evaluate electrolyte abnormalities or gastroenterological pathology that may be causing pain.
+Patients should also be evaluated for nutritional deficiencies that may occur due to increased energy expenditure during episodes of PSH.

 Imaging

 Imaging is not diagnostic for PSH.
-However, diffuse brain damage and injury to the deep brain structures, including the periventricular white matter, corpus callosum, diencephalon or the brainstem are associated with PSH8,11.
+However, diffuse brain damage and injury to the deep brain structures, including the periventricular white matter, corpus callosum, diencephalon, or the brainstem, are associated with PSH.12,17

-Imaging may be useful to evaluate for other intracranial pathology including infection or hydrocephalus.
+Imaging may be useful to evaluate other intracranial pathologies, including herniation, intracranial hemorrhage, infection, or hydrocephalus.

 Supplemental assessment tools

-In 2014, a consensus on diagnostic criteria was developed by an international, multidisciplinary group to aid in the diagnosis of PSH.
+In 2014, a consensus on diagnostic criteria was developed by an international, multidisciplinary group to aid in diagnosing PSH.
 The Paroxysmal Sympathetic Hyperactivity – Assessment Measure (Figure 1) helps to determine PSH diagnostic likelihood.
-First section, the Diagnostic Likelihood Tool, assesses the presence of PSH features and the second portion, the Clinical Feature Scale, measures the severity of PSH features.
+The first section, the Diagnostic Likelihood Tool, assesses the presence of PSH features and the second portion, the Clinical Feature Scale, measures the severity of PSH features.
 The PSH-AM is designed for serial use with maximum values from the prior 24-hour period documented.
-It can be used to monitor clinical trends and aid in treatment2.
+It can be used to monitor clinical trends and aid in treatment.2

 Early predictions of outcomes

-PSH has been associated with worse clinical outcomes including more time on mechanical ventilation, more infection, tracheostomy placement, longer ICU stays, and longer total hospitalization11,17.
-Duration of PSH may also have an effect on outcome with persistent episodes possibly having worse outcomes12.
+PSH has been associated with worse clinical outcomes, including more time on mechanical ventilation, more infection, tracheostomy placement, longer ICU stays, and longer total hospitalization.17,24 Duration of PSH may also affect outcome with persistent episodes possibly having worse outcomes.18

 Environmental

-Avoid known triggers for episodes and overstimulation12.
-It is important to minimize noise and to promote a normal sleep-wake cycle.
+Avoid known triggers for episodes and overstimulation.18 It is essential to minimize noise and to promote a regular sleep-wake cycle.

 Social role and social support system